 As the opioid epidemic continues to ravage communities across the country, the substance addiction and mental health business is more important than ever.
-In 2023, we can expect to see a number of key trends in this field:
+We can expect to see a number of key substance addiction and mental health trends in 2023:

 1. Increased emphasis on prevention: While treatment and recovery are important, there is a growing recognition that preventing substance addiction and mental health problems before they start is crucial.
 This may include education and outreach programs, as well as efforts to address the root causes of addiction and mental illness.